Operations/Departmental Manager Apprenticeship L5

 Specific responsibilities and job titles will vary, but the knowledge, skills and behaviours needed will typically be the same and include, input into strategic planning, creating and delivering operational plans, managing projects, leading and managing teams, managing change, financial and resource management, talent management and supporting people through coaching and mentoring techniques.

-Operations Departmental Manager Apprentices will learn the following core knowledge and skills throughout their training:
+The Operations Departmental Manager Apprenticeship includes the following core knowledge and skills throughout their training:

 - Drive organisational performance